 This trail is extremely popular and you cannot miss parking on the road - just look for the massive collection of cars and follow the hikers up the hill.
 At the top you'll likely find a couple of wild ponies, with a ton of people around them.
 Take your time, give them distance, and do not touch the wild animals.
 There are amazing views from the trail as well of the Appalachian Mountains in Virginia and TN.

-The park charges $5 for in-state vehicles and $7 for out of state, but it's well worth the money to see the wild ponies and to check out the Grayson Highlands Overlook Trail.
+As of 2017, the park charges $5 for in-state vehicles and $7 for out of state, but it's well worth the money to see the wild ponies and to check out the Grayson Highlands Overlook Trail.